R1EHB/myrwa-malden-wq/README.md

 ## Generate the Report

 To reproduce this report, start with the `main.R` script and run each line that is uncommented.
-These will rune the `load-*` scripts, which read in the data from the data/db folder, and save the results to `data/rdata`.
+These scripts will run the `load-*` scripts, which read in the data from the `data/db` and `data/gis` folders, and save the results as binary R files in `data/rdata`.

 If you get an error about some packages not being installed, then check the `packages.R` script, and install any packages listed in `packages` that are missing.